wpilibsuite/frc-docs/source/docs/contributing/style-guide.rst

 Image files should be stored in the document directory, sub-directory of ``images``

+Image files should be at the highest quality visibly seen.
+This includes minimal visual artifacts.

 They should follow the naming scheme of ``document-title-1.png`` so on and so forth.

+They should be at a maximum of 3MB or 3000KBs in size.

 They should be of the ``.png`` or ``.jpg`` image extension. ``.gif`` is also supported, but requires extra steps.